pandas-dev/pandas/web/pandas/pdeps/0007-copy-on-write.md

 [mentions](https://pola-rs.github.io/polars-book/user-guide/introduction.html#current-status)
 "Copy-on-Write" semantics as one its features.

-Based on some experiments, the user-facing behaviour seems similar to the behaviour described in this proposal (mutating a DataFrame/Series never mutates a parent/child object, and so chained assignment also doesn't work)
+Based on some experiments, the user-facing behaviour of Polars seems similar to the behaviour described in this proposal (mutating a DataFrame/Series never mutates a parent/child object, and so chained assignment also doesn't work)